Kong/kongponents/docs/components/truncate.md

 <KCard>
   <KTruncate truncate-text :rows="3">
-    <p>A good design decision to apply <a href="https://kongponents.konghq.com/components/truncate.html#textcontent">text truncation</a> would be when displaying a <b>large amount of textual content</b>, such as a list of articles or product descriptions, in a limited space, such as a mobile screen or a small widget.
+    <p class="text-paragraph">A good design decision to apply <a href="https://kongponents.konghq.com/components/truncate.html#textcontent">text truncation</a> would be when displaying a <b>large amount of textual content</b>, such as a list of articles or product descriptions, in a limited space, such as a mobile screen or a small widget.
 By truncating the text to a short summary, it is possible to present the information in a more organized and readable manner, allowing the user to quickly scan and understand the main points of each item.</p>
-    <p>The truncated text can also serve as a teaser, encouraging the user to click or tap to view the full content.</p>
+    <p class="text-paragraph">The truncated text can also serve as a teaser, encouraging the user to click or tap to view the full content.</p>
   </KTruncate>
 </KCard>